 3. That the defendant did so in a negligent manner so that the lives or safety of the public might have been endangered

-Can a defendant still be found guilty of operating negligently so as to endanger even if there was no accident?
+Can I be guilty of negligent operation if there was no accident?

 A person can be found to have driven negligently even if no accident resulted, and even if there was no one else actually on the road to be put in danger.